Free Consultation: (312) 924-7575

 • First-degree burns.
 These are often the least serious, as they only damage the very top layer of skin.
 Home treatment is appropriate for some first-degree burns.

 • Second-degree burns.
-Second-degree burns affect the outer layer of skin, called the epidermis, and part of the second layer of skin, called the dermis.
+Second-degree burns affect the outer layer of skin, called the epidermis, and part of the second layer of skin called the dermis.
 They are more serious and may require medical attention.
-Second-degree burns often appear as blisters and can leave scars.
+Second degree burns often present with blisters and can leave scars.

 • Third-degree burns.
 These can seriously damage the deepest layers of skin and tissue.
 Third-degree burns can lead to nerve damage and may require skin grafts.